-Private label VoIP puts the small business owner into the role of phone service provider.
+Private label UCaaS (Unified Communications as a Service) puts the small business owner into the role of phone service provider.
 While VoIP technology is more flexible than the old-fashioned phone lines, it does require some impressive hardware and complicated maintenance protocols.
 It is not practical for business owners to purchase and manage all the technology necessary to run a phone company.
 That is where reselling comes into play.

 How is it possible to run and own a phone company without any hardware?
 It is done through the magic of cloud computing.
 Working within the cloud means any company or sole proprietor has access to hardware and software as a service.

 That is the beauty of combining VoIP service with cloud computing.
-Anyone willing to work to establish him or herself has the ability to become a private label VoIP service provider.
-From the entrepreneur who has always dreamed of owning a company to the medium-sized business wanting to branch into a new industry, private label VoIP service is an obtainable goal.
+Anyone willing to work to establish him or herself has the ability to become a private label UCaaS service provider.
+From the entrepreneur who has always dreamed of owning a company to the medium-sized business wanting to branch into a new industry, private label UCaaS is an obtainable goal.

 Even the mom and pop store down the street could jump on the private label bandwagon.
 It doesn’t take years of education or training to understand and sell the products.